-You learn copywriting techniques by transcribing copy written by the masters until you create your own style and dominate all the techniques.
+You learn copywriting techniques by transcribing copy written by legendary copywriters until you create your own style and dominate all the techniques.

-Here I have put a list with some of these powerful words so you have them at hand:
+Here you’ll find a list with some powerful words so you have them always at hand:

 annihilate – invade -natter – triumphant – pulverize – effort – whimsical – revive – support – ooze – polish – spark – irreverent – extirpate – anodyne – flimsy – backhanded – disdain – wobbly – thrive – overcome – squander – avoid – fly – propel – shatter – resurrect – glide – marvel – dazzle – take off – control – glue – shatter – miracle – marvel – conquer – bravery – delight – believe – sensational – encourage – revelatory – filling – daring